AliZaiN-157/AliZain-157/README.md

 - 🔭 I’m currently working at ....
 - :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for help with Outstanding Video ideas.
+- 🤔 I’m looking for help with Outstanding Projects.
 - 📫 How to reach me: vin.alizain@gmail.com.
 - 😄 Pronouns: Ds.Ali and Pull Stack Master.
 - ⚡ Fun fact: I play games and go to the Squash very often.